csalvador58/mlx_speech_to_text/README.md

 # Install dependencies and set up development environment
 uv sync

-# Run with clipboard support
+# Run with basic transcription and clipboard support
 ./speech_to_text.sh
 ```